km-neuron/mentor-handbook/sa-camp/programming-fundamentals-with-javascript/week-6/README.md

 - Rule
   - N/A

-### Simple Shopping using Callback
+### Simple Shopping using Promise
 - Concepts:
+  - Create and use promise
-  - Create and use callback
+  - Create and use callback (optional)
+  - Create and use async await (optional)
 - Input:
   - One number with integer
   - One list of array of object with two keys: "product" and "price", 3 objects should be enough
 - Output:
-  - A series of console.log, one for each callback
+  - A series of console.log, one for each promise
 - Directions:
   - Create a number with integer which will be the money in wallet
   - Create the array of object as above
-  - Create callback function so, each time the callback function is called, something will be bought and money in wallet will be deducted.
+  - Create promise function so, each time the promise function is called, something will be bought and money in wallet will be deducted.
   - Output will be product bought and money leftover
-  - Console.log the output from inside the callback function.
+  - Console.log the output from inside the promise function.
   - Repeat until money is not enough.
+  - For callback and async await, just change the promise to either callback or async await.
 - Rule
-  - N/A

-### Simple Shopping using Promise
-- Concepts:
-  - Create and use Promise
-- Input:
-  - Same as above
-- Output:
-  - Same as above
-- Directions:
-  - Same as above, but using Promise
-- Rule:
-  - N/A

-### Simple Shopping using Async Await
-- Concepts:
-  - Create and use Async Await
-- Input:
-  - Same as above
-- Output:
-  - Same as above
-- Directions:
-  - Same as above but using Async Await
-- Rule:
   - N/A

 ### Quote App